-San Juan Rambla's old quarters the Casco are a treasure chest of enchanting as well as historical and artistic remnants.
+San Juan Rambla's old quarters the Casco are a treasure chest of historical and artistic remnants.
 It was introduced to me as a town of artists by a retired German whom its neighbors in Calle Estrecha called Don Dieter.

-Dieter liked to proudly point out his balcony as depicted above by the Casa Oramas de Saä.
-This Louvre enclosed jewel is still one of the finest of Spain.
-It faces the church square Plaza Doña Rosario Oramas.
+Don Dieter liked to proudly point out his balcony as depicted above by Casa Oramas de Saä.
+This Louvre enclosed jewel on Plaza Doña Rosario Oramas is still one of the finest of Spain.

 Not to forget are a couple of precious metal objects which were donated for the Matriz from conquerors of Spanish South America.
 Of course, there are stunning church paintings.
 Unfortunately, by unknown artists.
 Then, there are wonderful statues of San Antonio and the Virgen del Pino.

 Unfortunately, Casa de Los Delgado Oramas is still in dire straights of repairs.
 It suffered great flood damage in XIX, although not as bad as the Alhondiga which it faces by its balcony side.